Benchmarking and Defending Against Indirect Prompt Injection Attacks on Large Language Models: Evaluation LLMs under Attacks

-We benchmark a wide array of existing LLMs, both open-source and close-source, assessing their susceptibility to various attacks across multiple application tasks, as presented in Table~\ref{tab:dipia-rslt}.
-The complete model version information and metric information are detailed in Supplementary Info Sec.
-1.1.
+We evaluate a wide array of existing LLMs, both open-source and close-source, assessing their susceptibility to various attacks across multiple application tasks, as presented in Table~\ref{tab:dipia-rslt}.
+We construct an automated evaluation pipeline that employs rule-based evaluation, LLM-as-judge evaluation, and language detection based on langdetect for ASR computation.
+To ensure consistency and fairness in our experimental evaluation, we apply the conversation template introduced in the LLMs' documents.
+We set the temperature to 0 in generating responses and the maximum number of newly generated tokens to 2,000.

 Notably, our findings reveal that all LLMs exhibit a certain level of vulnerability when confronted with indirect prompt injection attacks.
 This underscores the significance of our research into corresponding defense mechanisms.
 Moreover, GPT-4 and GPT-3.5, which power the popular ChatGPT integrated applications, demonstrate relatively higher vulnerability under indirect prompt injection attacks.
 Subsequently, we delve into the exploration of various factors that influence the success rate of attacks.

-\textbf{Impact of LLM's capability.} In Figure~\ref{fig:bench-rslt}\textbf{a}, we present the relationship between LLMs' capability measured by Elo ratings on Chatbot Arena~\cite{zheng2023judging}, a benchmark platform for LLMs in a crowd-sourced manner, and the ASRs on all attacks, text attacks, and code attacks, respectively.
+\textbf{Impact of LLM's capability.} In Figure~\ref{fig:elo-asr}, we present the relationship between LLMs' capability measured by Elo ratings on Chatbot Arena~\cite{zheng2023judging}, a benchmark platform for LLMs in a crowd-sourced manner, and the ASRs on all attacks, text attacks, and code attacks, respectively.
 Intriguingly, we observe a positive association between the Elo ratings and ASRs on text tasks, which indicates that more powerful LLMs are more susceptible to indirect prompt injection attacks.
 This may be attributed to their advanced language understanding and generation capabilities, resulting in following malicious attack instructions embedded in third-party content more effectively.
 Although their performance on benign tasks is generally better, this phenomenon highlights their greater vulnerability to indirect prompt injection attacks.
+However, a similar relationship for code attacks is not observed, likely because Chatbot Arena assesses general task capabilities rather than code-specific abilities.
+Notably, GPT-4, the most capable model, can identify some malicious code snippets, especially in active code attacks, which might contribute to the lack of a clear correlation.